Summer Big Bass Fishing

 The next day, Captain Brent took Rodney and Alec to a special lake called Kenansville Lake.
 This time it was an 8-hour fishing charter that was split with artificial baits and live bait.
 Most of the bass were caught around hydrilla and water hyacinths.

-Kenansville Lake , unfortunately, was very muddy and the fishing conditions were not the best.
+Kenansville Lake, unfortunately, was very muddy and the fishing conditions were not the best.
 This was a result of FWC spraying and water management.
-Fortunately though, when you adventure out with a local expert, they know where the bass are.
+Fortunately though, when you adventure out with a local expert, they know where the bass is.

 Captain Brent is always looking forward to getting Rodney and Alec back on his boat.
 They have spent some time together and have caught some big bass.
 Till next time!